 In a report submitted by Government of India to the United Nations, it was written that India continues to face the challenge of proliferation of illicit small arms and light weapons which are smuggled into the country by various anti-national groups.
 In Jammu and Kashmir and the north eastern states alone, the security forces have, since 1990, seized approximately 46,000 weapons of all types, whose markings clearly indicated that these were brought into India through illicit channels from outside the country.
 This continues to pose a significant challenge to the Government.
 In the last few years, the number of illicit SALW seized or confiscated by security forces in Jammu and Kashmir and in the north eastern areas was approximately 3,953

 The scale of human suffering caused by poorly controlled and irresponsible arms transfers makes political action by the world’s governments imperative.
 Arms companies, operating from an increasing number of locations, now source components from across the world.
 Their products are often assembled in countries with lax controls on where they end up.
 Too easily, weapons get into the wrong hands.
 Rapidly widening loopholes in national controls demonstrate how this globalised trade also needs global rules.
 In India alone, around 58,000 people died due to ongoing armed violence in the last two decades.

 On 6 December 2006, work to find a solution on unregulated arms trade started with the international Arms Trade Treaty process that began immediately following a historic vote in the UN General Assembly, which saw 153 governments supporting the proposed Arms Trade Treaty.
 In October 2009 at the United Nations First Committee, after years of discussions and debates, the United Nations agreed a timetable to establish a ‘strong and robust’ Arms Trade Treaty (ATT) with the ‘highest common standards’ to control international transfers of conventional arms.
 153 countries voted in favour of the resolution, 19 abstained and 1 voted against.

-Please find here attached the programme schedule.
-For more information, please contact:
+For more information, interviews etc please contact: